dalealleshouse/software-simplicity/README.md

-# Software Simplicity
+# Complexity is Evil Incarnate

 ## The Case for Simplicity

-Pretty much every software engineering thought leader espouses simplicity:
+Pretty much every software engineering luminary espouses simplicity:

 - Considered next to testing and reasoning, simplicity is more important than either.
 An investment in simplicity, is often the better choice because it will facilitate all future attempts to understand the system — attempts of any kind. - Ben Moseley and Peter Marks
-- (Software design is) a craft… and it has a lot to do with valuing simplicity over complexity — Barbara Liskov
+- [Software design is] a craft… and it has a lot to do with valuing simplicity over complexity — Barbara Liskov
 - We need to build simple systems, if we want to build good systems — Rich Hickey